- Copywriting Services

 What’s clear is that Google wants healthcare-related websites to prove their trustworthiness.
-Medical information should come from reputable websites/companies, and the content should be created with a high level of expertise and authority.
+And that’s become even more apparent with more recent Google updates in 2021 and 2022.
+Medical information — including personal development and mental health advice — should come from reputable websites/companies, and the content should be created with a high level of expertise and authority.

 So what can you do to enhance that credibility and show Google that your website, and the people behind that website, are authorities in their field?
 Try some of these ideas or work with a professional copywriter to:

-Post informative, well-written copy that positions you as an authority and also helps you stand out.
+Post informative, well-written medical copy that positions you as an authority and also helps you stand out.
 And, as mentioned earlier, following that advice will also help your site in the eyes of Google’s recent Medic Update.

 While your website should be a professional representation of your healthcare practice, it shouldn’t be formal or impersonal.
 After all, your patients want to know something about the doctor or dentist who will be treating them.